About the Trustees

 Lydia Hernández Vélez, Esq., Vice Cahir

-As deputy managing director for Aging, Ms. Hernández Vélez is responsible for policy and programs to address the changing needs of seniors and creating ways to simplify how seniors can access services.
+Prior to her retirement, Ms. Hernández Vélez served as deputy managing director for Aging for the City of Philadelphia where she was responsible for policy and programs to address the changing needs of seniors and creating ways to simplify how seniors can access services.
 Most recently, she served as head of the regional chapter of the Leukemia and Lymphoma Society, which is dedicated to blood cancer research, education and patient services.
 Previously, she was senior vice president of Community Relations, Atlantic Region, for Wachovia Bank.

 Involved with youth education and leadership for the Latino community, Ms. Hernández Vélez served as a member of Aspira, Inc. of Pennsylvania for nearly 30 years.
 She continues to support Latino-focused organizations as the community grows in number and diversity.

 V. Steve Herzog

 Mr. Herzog was previously the senior vice president of Strategic Planning at Philadelphia Energy Solutions.
 Prior to his time at Philadelphia Energy Solutions, he served as director of Strategic Planning and Execution and as refinery general manager at Sunoco.
 Throughout his career, he has held operations, maintenance and technical positions at refineries, and has assisted with the sale of refineries in different locations around the country.

 Committed to assisting students in meeting their educational goals, Mr. Herzog served on the Board of Governors of Philadelphia Academies, a nonprofit organization that helps prepare Philadelphia public school students for careers and postsecondary education, for twelve years.
 Mr. Herzog also created a training program with high school students, where they learned how to become operators in the process industry.

 Mr. Herzog earned a Bachelor of Science in Chemical Engineering from the University of Washington and an M.B.A. from Villanova University.

 Executive Director, Office of Workforce Development, City of Philadelphia